 NATO Airlift Management Programme

-The NAM Programme Office is an integral part of the NATO Support and Procurement Agency (NSPA) and executes acquisition and sustainment on behalf of the member nations of the Strategic Airlift Capability (SAC).
-It manages the full life-cycle of the Boeing Globemaster III large transport aircraft.
+The NATO Airlift Management Programme (NAMP) Office, located in Pápa (Hungary) is an integral part of the NATO Support and Procurement Agency (NSPA).
+It manages the full life cycle management of the three Globemaster C-17 aircraft stationed at Pápa Airbase, including acquisition and sustainment on behalf of the member Nations of the Strategic Airlift Capability (SAC).
 Mission execution is the sole responsibility of the operational arm of the SAC, the multinational military unit, the Heavy Airlift Wing (HAW).

-- Weapon Systems Management, responsible for the life-cycle management of the C-17 weapon system and other aeronautical products.
+- The Weapon Systems Management division, responsible for the life-cycle management of the C-17 weapon system and other aeronautical products.

-- Wing Support Management, responsible for provision of direct support to the HAW and life-cycle management of SAC infrastructure.
+- The Wing Support Management division, responsible for provision of Direct Support to the HAW and life-cycle management of SAC infrastructure.

-At the core of the NAM Programme’s ground breaking support to the C-17 weapon system is their membership in the C-17 ‘Virtual Fleet’.
-‘Virtual Fleet’ refers to the Boeing Globemaster III Integrated Sustainment Program (GISP), a business model for C-17 spare parts and maintenance support.
-The NAM Programme Office sources the majority of the technical, logistics and training support to the SAC C-17 fleet from the United States Government through its Foreign Military Sales (FMS) programs.
+The NAM Programme Office sources the majority of the technical, logistics, and training support to the SAC C-17 fleet from the United States Government through its Foreign Military Sales (FMS) programs.
 Maintenance responsibilities are contracted through the GISP to Boeing.

-The GISP provides the SAC the leverage obtained from the larger United States Air Force organization and from cooperation with other partners.
-Members also include Australia, Great Britain, Canada, Kuwait, India, Qatar, United Arab Emirates and the USA.
-The Virtual Fleet is based on intensive cooperation between members and provides an ultra-efficient, low risk solution that enables the NAM Programme Office to sustain more than 90% aircraft availability to the HAW.
+The Virtual Fleet is based on intensive cooperation between members (including The United States, Australia, Britain, Canada, Kuwait, India, Qatar, United Arab Emirates, among others) and provides an efficient, low risk solution that enables the NAM Programme to sustain more than 90% aircraft availability to the HAW.
 One common technical configuration of the aircraft allows parts and personnel to be exchanged between aircraft of individual countries and of NAM Programme, which creates one worldwide operating fleet of C-17s.